dillionnason/stmf/README.md

 # STM Framework
-A library to support development/prototyping on the STM32L476 Discovery board in C
+A library to support development/prototyping on the STM32L476 Discovery board in C. This library was developed on Linux with GCC and has not been tested on any other platforms.
+Dev log can be found on my [Github](https://dillionnason.github.io).

 ## Building
 This will generate a static library under the include directory (stmf/include/stmf.a)